appwrite/appwrite/docs/tutorials/add-storage-adapter.md

 Upgrade the utopia-php/storage dependency in `composer.json` file.

 ### Introduce new environment variables
-If required for the new adapter, maybe for credentials, introduce new environment variables.
+Introduce new environment variables if the adaptor requires new configuration information or to pass in credentials.
 The storage environment variables are prefixed as `_APP_STORAGE_DEVICE`.
 Please read [Adding Environment Variables]() guidelines in order to properly introduce new environment variables.

 ### Implement the device case
 In `app/controllers/shared/api.php` inside init function, there are `switch/case` statements for each supported storage device.
 Implement the instantiation of your device type for your device case.
 The device cases are the device constants listed in the `uptopa-php/storage/Storage` class.